 A cute 3D invitation you could use with these Elmo birthday party ideas is to send an Elmo cookie.
 These come individually wrapped in cellophane bags and tied with ribbon, either on a stick or without.
 Get them here (supplier 4).

 All you need to do is attach a printed or handwritten tag with all the party details on and send them out as your invitations.
-See here (supplier 4, seach Elmo VIP) for the printed tag style invitation shown below right which can be personalized with your party details.
+See here (supplier 4, search Elmo VIP) for the printed tag style invitation shown below right which can be personalized with your party details.

 I came across this Sesame Street pom-pom tutorial (below, from Craft Passion) and I thought they'd make cute 3D Elmo party invitations.
 I really like the way she has incorporated a key chain holder too.